Who can I make a school complaint to if I am not satisfied with the education support my child is receiving?

 How do I appeal decisions made by the school board of management?

-However, if you are still unsatisfied with the outcome and you feel your concerns have not been addressed appropriately, you can appeal the decision to the Ombudsman for Children.
+However, there is one remaining step in the school complaints process in Ireland.
+If you are still unsatisfied with the outcome and you feel your concerns have not been addressed appropriately, you can appeal the decision to the Ombudsman for Children.
 The Ombudsman for Children will only investigate cases that have exhausted every step of the school complaints procedure, without a resolution being reached.
-The Ombudsman for Children’s Office is situated at Millennium House, 52-56 Great Strand Street, Dublin 1 and can be contacted by telephoning 1800 20 20 40 or (01) 865 6800 or by emailing firstname.lastname@example.org.
+The Ombudsman for Children’s Office is situated at Millennium House, 52-56 Great Strand Street, Dublin 1 and can be contacted by telephoning 1800 20 20 40 or (01) 865 6800 or by emailing [email protected].

 What if my complaint is with the SENO?